nhsengland/virtual-wards-draft-standards/README.md

 5. [Assurance](/5_Assurance.md)
 6. [Help & Support](/6_Support.md)

- ## Overview
+ ## Overview & Purpose

 This draft implementation guidance is being developed to improve interoperability for virtual wards, with the data transfer of a Virtual Ward Care Record Summary at the end of the patient stay to external clinical systems.

 Our intention is to work towards a mandated standard and iterate on this first draft.

 This standard isn’t to be implemented instead of a current solution but built alongside and used to support any current integrations.

+The guidance should help guide and set standards for enabling the sharing of data for virtual wards.

 This space is being used as a collaborative tool to develop this implementation guidance - the stakeholders involved are: